StarRocks/starrocks/docs/en/sql-reference/sql-functions/bitmap-functions/bitmap_to_binary.md

 1 row in set (0.01 sec)
 ```

-Example 2: Convert each value in a BITMAP column into binary strings.
+Example 2: Convert each value in a BITMAP column into a binary string.

 1. Create an Aggregate table `page_uv` where the `AGGREGATE KEY` is (`page_id`, `visit_date`).
 This table contains a BITMAP column `visit_users` whose values are to be aggregated.